Jeonghan: Early life and education

 Yoon Jeonghan was born in Hwaseong, South Korea, on October 4, 1995.
 He has a younger sister.
 Jeonghan attended Hyangnam High School and graduated in 2014 as a natural science major.
 In 2022, he enrolled in a master's degree at Anyang University, majoring in K-pop and business administration under the Department of Applied Music.

 Career

-2012–2014: Pre-debut
+2013–2014: Pre-debut

 Jeonghan was scouted by Pledis Entertainment at a subway station.
 After passing auditions, Jeonghan joined Pledis in 2013 and went on to receive training for the next two years.
 He was regularly featured on Seventeen TV, an online reality series that introduced Pledis' trainees as potential members of the then-upcoming boy group Seventeen, from its third season onward.
 The show was broadcast periodically on Ustream, where the trainees showed themselves training, singing, creating choreographies, and playing games.
 The online show also included participation in concerts, titled Like Seventeen.
+He trained for approximately two years and two months before Seventeen's debut.